Employment Update

 Nonfarm payroll employment rose

-Total nonfarm payroll employment increased by 254,000 in September.
+Total nonfarm payroll employment rose by 143,000 in January.

 Subscribe for Acara Employment Updates!